vrk/pouch.cafe/contribute-journal.md

 Take a photo of the spread from top-down, or use a scanner to scan in your layout.

-Please send a high resolution photo if possible. _(Max size: 10mb)_
+Please send a high resolution photo if possible. _(Max file size: 10 MB)_

 <details class="inline">
   <summary>Example photo</summary>